bquast/Pocket-Chrome-App/README.md

 1. Download or clone this repo
 2. Open chrome / chromium settings
-3. Navigate to security
+3. Navigate to "Privacy and Security"
-4. Change from "standard" to "off"
+4. Navigate to "Security"
-5. Open chrome://extensions
+5. Change from "Standard Security" to "No Security"
-6. Choose "Unpackaged install"
+6. Open chrome://extensions
-7. Select the folder containing this repo
+7. Switch on "developer mode"
-8. Install
+8. Choose "Load unpacked"
-9. Switch security back to "standard"
+9. Select the folder containing this repo